norlab-ulaval/template-norlab-project/README.md

 ## How to use this template repository

 ### Step 1 › Generate the new repository
-1. Click on the button `Use this template` in green and on `Create a new repository`;
+1. Click on the buttons `Use this template` > `Create a new repository`
     <br>
    ![img.png](visual/use_this_template_button.png)

-### Step 2 › Make it your own

-1. Customize the `README.md`:
-   1. find a meaningful name, don't worry you can change it latter (see BC Gov [Naming Repos](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Naming-Repos.md) recommendation for advice and best-practice);
+2. find a meaningful repository name, don't worry you can change it latter (see BC Gov [Naming Repos](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Naming-Repos.md) recommendation for advice and best-practice)
-   2. change the maintainer name.
-2. Modify the pull request template to fit your workflow needs: [pull_request_template.md](https://github.com/norlab-ulaval/template-norlab-project/tree/main/.github/pull_request_template.md);
-3. Configure the repository directory structure for your project type
-4. Validate the content of [`.gitignore`](https://github.com/norlab-ulaval/template-norlab-project/blob/1bd3db2f6c755bb273f7a23e49bae601123a7435/.gitignore) file.

-[//]: # (&#40;ToDo&#41; Execute `repository_configuration_script.bash` and follow the instructions.
-You will be asked what kind of project your planning to undergo &#40;latex, ros, python, c++ ...&#41; and the component you wish to add to your repository.)

-### Step 3 › Configure the _GitHub_ repository settings
+### Step 2 › Configure the _GitHub_ repository settings

 [//]: # (&#40;ToDo&#41; Follow the `repository_configuration_checklist.md` steps.)